MilkZoft/Muu/README.md

     _dbPort: database port.
     _dbPfx: the prefix our tables have.

-Once these steps, we have MuuCMS ready to work, go to your CPanel at http://localhost/MuuCMS/index.php/en/cpanel, username: admin, password: admin.
+Once these steps, we have MuuCMS ready to work, go to your CPanel at http://localhost/MuuCMS/index.php/en/cpanel.

+    Username: admin
+    Password: admin